After Facebook, Twitter Ban, Trump Fans And Extremists Turn Elsewhere - UrduPoint

 But the platform came back online in mid-February.

 Gab and MeWe, which resemble Facebook, saw their popularity explode in the wake of the January 6 attack.
-According to Goldenberg, the platforms are mostly used by people who need to express their frustration.
+According to Goldenberg, extremists who joined these platforms are mostly using them to express their frustration.

 "There wasn't a pandemic in 2020.
 The flu was weaponized to destroy the economy and steal the election (from Trump)," insisted Gab user ILoveJesusChrist123, commenting on a statement by the former president posted to the platform.